-10.5 Violation of Requirements and Recapture
+9.4 Violation of Requirements and Recapture

-The property owner/applicant will sign a forgivable security instrument for owner occupied properties at the Contract Signing Event.
-The security instrument has provisions by which noncompliance by the property owner or landlord may result in the amount of assistance provided by ORR being due and payable back to ORR.
+The property owner/applicant will sign a forgivable lien for rental properties at the Contract Signing Event.
+The lien has provisions by which non-compliance by the property owner or landlord may result in the amount of assistance provided by ORR being due and payable back to ORR.
 A person receiving ORR assistance could also violate program requirements outside of the Note.
-If the assisted person violates the terms of the Rental Repair Program, they may owe back to ORR the amount of assistance provided to them.
+If the assisted person violates the terms of the Rental Repair Reimbursement Program, they may owe back to ORR the amount of assistance provided to them.
 If the awardee violates a specific term within the Note or if there is a non-compliant act outside of the Note and ORR determines that recapture of funds is appropriate, ORR will:

-- Confer with the property owner or landlord to determine if they can voluntarily cure the non-compliance; or - Provide written notice to the property owner or landlord of the reason for the noncompliance and demand either an immediate cure of the non-compliance or the voluntary repayment of the amount of program assistance provided; or - Seek legal recourse in the judicial system for Volusia County of Florida.
+- Confer with the property owner or landlord to determine if they can voluntarily cure the non- compliance; or - Provide written notice to the property owner or landlord of the reason for the noncompliance and demand either an immediate cure of the non-compliance or the voluntary repayment of the amount of program assistance provided; or - Seek legal recourse in the judicial system for Volusia County of Florida.